mosse-security/mcsi-library/docs/articles/2022/05/windows-ntfs-file-attributes-for-digital-forensics/windows-ntfs-file-attributes-for-digital-forensics.md

 - Use Volatility tool to process that memory dump
 - Use _mftparser_ plugin present in Volatility tool against the memory dump
 - See if you can recover information about the executed malware sample
 - Since the sample was recently downloaded, it qualifies as a recently created file on the hard disk.
-The _mftparser_ plugin will present information about the $STANDARD_INFORMATION, $FILE_NAME and $DATA attributes of a file.
+The _mftparser_ plugin will present information about the `$STANDARD_INFORMATION`, `$FILE_NAME` and `$DATA` attributes of a file.

-We know that timestamp information can be found within the $STANDARD_INFORMATION and $FILE_NAME attributes.
+We know that timestamp information can be found within the `$STANDARD_INFORMATION` and `$FILE_NAME` attributes.
 You can use that information to find out when the file was created on disk.

 Here is an example.
 The following screenshot is a snippet of the output of _mftparser_ plugin, when executed against a memory dump.
 You can see that a temporary JavaScript file with a random name has been created on 12th May 2020 at 5:20 hours.